edit

 The high bandwidth of computers has resulted in a close relationship between the computer and data.
 Large amounts of information can flow between the two.
 The degree to which the computer is mediating our relationship with data means that we should consider it an intermediary.

-For example, for me, it was a common experience to pick up my telephone with the intention of checking when my next appointment was, but to soon find myself distracted by another application on the phone, and end up reading something on the internet.
+For example, for me, it was a common experience to pick up my telephone with the intention of checking when my next appointment was, but to soon find myself distracted by another application on the phone and end up reading something on the internet.
 By the time I’d finished reading, I would often have forgotten the reason I picked up my phone in the first place.

 There are great benefits to be had from the huge amount of information we can unlock from this evolved relationship between us and data.
 In biology, large scale data sharing has been driven by a revolution in genomic, transcriptomic and epigenomic measurement.
-The improved inferences that that can be drawn through summarizing data by computer have fundamentally changed the nature of biological science, now this phenomenon is also infuencing us in our daily lives as data measured by happenstance is increasingly used to characterize us.
+The improved inferences that can be drawn through summarizing data by computer have fundamentally changed the nature of biological science, now this phenomenon is also influencing us in our daily lives as data measured by happenstance is increasingly used to characterize us.

-Better mediation of this flow actually requires a better understanding of human-computer interaction.
+Better mediation of this flow requires a better understanding of human-computer interaction.
 This in turn involves understanding our own intelligence better, what its cognitive biases are and how these might mislead us.

 For further thoughts see Guardian article on marketing in the internet era from 2015.

-Figure: The trinity of human, data and computer, and highlights the modern phenomenon.
+Figure: The trinity of human, data, and computer, and highlights the modern phenomenon.
 The communication channel between computer and data now has an extremely high bandwidth.
 The channel between human and computer and the channel between data and human is narrow.
 New direction of information flow, information is reaching us mediated by the computer.
+The focus on classical statistics reflected the importance of the direct communication between human and data.
+The modern challenges of data science emerge when that relationship is being mediated by the machine.

 The Centrifugal Governor